Heat, Sun and Rosacea Flares

 Summary

-Rosadyn helps target the reduction of two of the top triggers for rosacea flares — summer sun (UV rays) and summer heat.
-While there are dozens of rosacea triggers, sun and heat cause the most damage to rosacea skin.
-These two foes induce more intense facial flushing, burning and stinging sensations than any other.
-In some, sun and heat exposure cause delayed acne rosacea outbreaks hours later.
-The Rosadyn supplement was developed not only to heal rosacea, but also to prevent toxic elements from entering the system.
-The feedback from our customers suggests a very high success rate in achieving our objective.
+Rosadyn targets two of the top triggers for rosacea flares: summer sun (UV rays) and summer heat.
+There are dozens of rosacea triggers, but these two cause the most damage.
+They produce more intense facial flushing, burning, and stinging than any other trigger.
+In some sufferers, sun and heat exposure can even cause delayed acne rosacea outbreaks hours later.

 Note: